james-stoup/emacs-org-mode-tutorial/README.md

                                   :and (:todo "TODO" :priority "B")
                                   :order 10
                                   )
-                           ;; Filter where the priority is C or less (to support a future where you add an even lower priority)
-                           (:name "Non Critical"
+                           ;; Filter where the priority is C or less (supports future lower priorities) (:name "Non Critical"
                                   :priority<= "C"
                                   :order 11